UPPMAX/R-python-julia-matlab-HPC/docs/R/batchR.rst

    .. tab:: UPPMAX

-        Short parallel example (using packages "foreach" and "doParallel" which you may have to install first) for running on Rackham.
-Loading R/4.0.4.
+        Short parallel example (Since we are using packages "foreach" and "doParallel", you need to use module R_packages/4.0.4 instead of R/4.0.4.

         .. code-block:: sh